Reducer gears（Helical Gears）

 This is a routine inspection and maintenance of the customer's reducer.
 The company has the ability to large-scale reducer testing and maintenance.

 Helical gears belong, by the gear shaft classification, to parallel axes gears and are cylindrical gears in which the teeth are twisted as a helix line.

 The shape of a helical gear is given by stacking infinitesimally thinly sliced spur gears and twisting them uniformly around the shaft.
 Differentiating by the direction of the twist, the right-hand and the left-hand helical gears are obtained.
 Also, for a pair of helical gears, the twist angles are the same but are of the opposite hands.

-By slanting the teeth, helical gears can obtain a large contact ratio and the gradual change to the contact surface load which give helical gears their characteristic of smooth transmission of rotation.
-Consequently, compared to spur gears, helical gears have less vibration, are quieter and are suitable for high speed rotation applications and can transmit high load.
+By slanting the teeth, helical gears can obtain a large contact ratio and the gradual change to the contact surface load which gives helical gears their characteristic of smooth transmission of rotation.
+Consequently, compared to spur gears, helical gears have less vibration, are quieter and are suitable for high-speed rotation applications, and can transmit high load.